Can a Dog get Parvovirus twice?

 To reduce the likelihood of infection, there are several things that can be done:

-Most vaccines are safe to give to pregnant bitches and if their vaccine lapses, it is advised that they are injected so they are able to pass immunity to their pups.
+Most vaccines are safe to give to pregnant bitches, and if their vaccine lapses, it is advised that they are injected, so they can pass immunity to their pups.
 Some owners (especially those who prefer to take a more ‘natural’ approach to their animals’ healthcare) may dislike vaccinating their dog.
 It is true that any vaccine can cause an adverse reaction but these are rare and tend to be minor and short-lived.

-For example, a dog may develop a mild fever for 24 hours or may get a small, tender lump in the area of injection which can last for a couple of weeks.
+For example, a dog may develop a mild fever for 24 hours or get a small, tender lump in the injection area, which can last for a couple of weeks.
 It is generally accepted that it is far safer for a dog to be vaccinated than not.